Skip and Loafer: Anime

 In November 2021, it was announced that the series would receive an anime television series adaptation.
 It was animated by P.A.
 Works and written and directed by Kotomi Deai, with character designs handled by Manami Umeshita, who also served as chief animation director, and music composed by Takatsugu Wakabayashi.
 The series aired from April 4 to June 20, 2023, on Tokyo MX and other networks.
 The opening theme is "Mellow" (メロウ) by Keina Suda, while the ending theme is "Hanauta to Mawari Michi" (ハナウタとまわり道) by Rikako Aida.

 In December 2024, it was announced that the series will receive a second season.
-The main staff members from the first season are reprising their roles, with Yoko Yonaiyama joining Deai to write the scripts.
+The main staff members from the first season are reprising their roles, with Yoko Yonaiyama joining Deai to write the scripts and Michiru joining Wakabayashi to compose the music.
+It is set to premiere in April 2027.

-Crunchyroll streamed the series.
+Crunchyroll licensed the series for streaming.
 Plus Media Networks Asia licensed the series in Southeast Asia, and premiered on Aniplus Asia.